 - What are my red blood cell count and other blood cell counts?
 How can I control them?
 What are my goals?

 - What is the response rate to various treatments?

-You may also want to ask how often you’ll need to see your hematologist and if your insurance will cover the costs of your appointments and medication.
+You may also want to ask if there are any clinical trials you might be a good candidate for, how often you’ll need to see your hematologist, and if your insurance will cover the costs of your appointments and medication.